OfficeDev/script-lab-2017/TRANSLATING.md

     '??': () => createFakeStrings(() => getEnglishStrings())
 };
 ```

-In the code above, the new line `import { getFrenchStrings } from './french';` has been added after the last line starting with `import`.
-The second new line `{ name: 'Français', value: 'fr' }` has been added after the last entry for the list of available languages.
+Like for the server part, the tow lines `import { getFrenchStrings } from './french';` and `'fr': () => getFrenchStrings(),` have been added to the code.
+Additionally add the new line  `{ name: 'Français', value: 'fr' }` after the last entry for the list of available languages.
 Please do not forget to add the comma at the end of previous line.
-Lastly, the new line `'fr': () => getFrenchStrings(),` has been added to the language generator.
-Also, do not forget the commas.

-That's all.
-Now you can start to translate your language file.

-### Client files

 ### Manifests